gipit/gips/README.md

 # GIPIF Installation

+First step is to clone this repository to your local machine if you have not already done so.
-Several packages are required for GIPIF
+Several packages are required for GIPIF.
+These notes are for Ubuntu systems.

     1) First install the UbuntuGIS Repository:
     $ sudo apt-get install python-software-properties